green-coding-solutions/documentation/content/en/docs/frontend/libraries-and-components.md

 ---
-title : "Green Metrics Frontend"
+title : "Libraries and components"
-description: "Green Metrics Frontend"
+description: "Libraries and components"
 lead: ""
 date: 2022-06-16T08:48:23+00:00
 lastmod: 2022-06-16T08:48:23+00:00
 draft: false
+weight: 201

 images: []
 ---

-The Green Metrics Frontend is the part of our tool that displays the raw and unprocessed data from the API in a nice visual form.
+The Dashboard is the part of our tool that displays the raw unprocessed and aggretaged data from the API in a nice visual form.

 The frontend relies on a [Fomantic UI Template](https://fomantic-ui.com/) and uses [eCharts](https://echarts.apache.org/en/index.html) for charting.